anly2/sublime-extend-selection/README.md

 ### Combine 'one-move' change events

-	"combine_onemove_events": false
+	"combine_onemove_events": true

-The plugin can optionally try to handle drag-selections (mouse dragging).
-This, however, is achieved by combining new selections that are within one move from the recently-made new selection.
-It does work, but it means that it will also combine on other occasions, such as when using the arrow keys.
+The plugin by default tries to handle drag-selections (mouse dragging).
+This is achieved by combining new selections that are within one move from the recently-made new selection.
+While this does work, it also means that further selections made using the arrow keys, for example, will also be 'combined' with the latest one.

-Because of this, the setting is set to `false` by default.
-If you choose to enable it, simply set it to `true`.
+**Example of when this may be unwanted**

+ >   selection at `row 10 column 2`
+ >   trigger `ExtendSelection` (<kbd>alt+shift+m</kbd>)
+ >   drag-select from `row 15 column 5` to `row 15 column 20`
+ >   <kbd>shift+right</kbd> **This will add to the last selection, instead of doing <kbd>shift+right</kbd> for EVERY selection**

+Please beware of this and disable the feature if that behaviour is undesired.

 ## Installation